 Top 5 Whistler Hikes

 Whistler is well known for its amazing skiing and world renowned mountain biking, but it is also packed with tremendously beautiful hiking trails.
-There is a huge number of trails to explore which feature majestic waterfalls, enormous glaciers, heart pounding summits, stunning blue lakes and breathtaking views.
-The list of trails is endless so we had our hotel staff vote and here is our top 5 picks.
+There are a large number of hikes in whistler to explore which feature majestic waterfalls, enormous glaciers, heart pounding summits, stunning blue lakes and breathtaking views.
+Here is all you need to know about the top 5 hikes in whistler!

 Ancient Cedars Loop